 Financial Independence Is Possible on a Tech's Salary

 When people talk about financial independence, they usually picture Silicon Valley salaries and stock options.
-Not a tech making $47,000-$50,000 a year with grease under his fingernails.
-And I'll be honest — the median automotive technician salary, according to the Bureau of Labor Statistics, isn't going to make you rich fast.
+Not a tech with grease under his fingernails.
+The median automotive technician salary isn't going to make anyone rich fast.
 But financial independence isn't about getting rich.
 It's about reaching a point where you work because you want to, not because you have to.

 That's possible on a tech's salary.
-I've seen it happen.
 It takes discipline, time, and a willingness to do things differently than most people in the shop.
-But the math works.
+But the math works — and several books by people much smarter than me have laid out exactly how.

 What Financial Independence Actually Means